FuadNabi/third-capstone/README.md

 # 📖 Book Store App <a name="about-project"></a>

-> Chief's Masterpieces - It is a web application that could provide the count of foods category.
+> Chief's Masterpieces - It is a web application that provides the count of food categories.
 The app shows the count as per category (route) and all foods from the selected category.
 # 👁‍🗨 Preview

 ![image](./src/images/Screenshot%202023-01-11%20135723.png)